chifunt/copperfall/DIARY.md

 Implement UI Functionality (Start screen and game over screen).
 Added controller support for those screens.
 Styled the Shipwreck UI.
 Implemented persistent gameobjects.

 ## 2025-01-22

+## 2025-01-23
+The game is currently experiencing a bug where the game lags really heavily the more the game is beaten and restarted.
+I am not going to bother to find the issue, I know for sure that not everything is destroyed and reinitialized when loading and deloading scenes.
+This was more of an architectural mistake that I made early on, since I didn't plan on having scenes and restarting the game.
+Compass was implemented but hella scuff implementation.